carriegale2710/employee-creator/README.md

 ## Further details, related projects, reimplementations

-- Is this project a reimplementation for something you've done in the past? if so explain it and link it here.
 - If it's an API, is there a client app that works with this project? link it